-Context Exception Example If The then, elif, and else tokens may if big align precisely with the if keyword. then callSomeFunction() elif small then callSomeOtherFunction() else doSomeCleanup() Try The finally and with tokens may align precisely with the try keyword.
-Example 1: try callSomeFunction() finally doSomeCleanup() Example 2: try callSomeFunction() with Failure(s) -&gt; doSomeCleanup() Do The done token may align precisely with the do keyword. for i = 1 to 3 do expr done
+Context Exception Example

+Try The finally and with tokens may Example 1:

+align precisely with the try keyword. try

+callSomeFunction()

+finally

+doSomeCleanup()

+Example 2:

+try

+callSomeFunction()

+with Failure(s) -&gt;

+doSomeCleanup()

+Do The done token may align precisely for i = 1 to 3

+with the do keyword. do

+· expr

+done